-What if I have concerns I was planning to discuss with my provider but am not sure I need to come into the office?
+What if I have concerns I would like to discuss with my provider but am not sure I need to come into the office?

-If you have concerns you would like to discuss with your provider, please ask for your appointment to be converted to a telehealth visit.
-You and your provider will still be able to talk to each other.
-You will be advised to schedule a visit in the office if you decide together that your child still needs an evaluation in person.
+If you have concerns you would like to discuss with your provider, please ask for a telehealth visit.
+You may be advised to schedule a visit in the office if you decide together that your child still needs an evaluation in person.

 I think my child may be due for immunizations.
 Should I call to schedule an appointment?

-To see if your child needs an immunization, you can check here: 2020 Childhood Immunization Schedule.
+To see if your child needs an immunization, you can check the 2020 Childhood Immunization Schedule.

 Is it safe to bring my child to the office for check-ups and immunizations?

 Yes!
-We have changed our office set up to bring well children in at a time when no sick children are in the office.
-Our waiting rooms are pretty empty!
+We have changed our office set up to keep well children separate from sick children.
 We have altered schedules to either minimize or entirely avoid your time in the waiting room and in the office in general.
 All of our staff wear protective equipment and each room is cleaned after every visit.

 How you can help:

 - If you receive our “well child handout” prior to the visit, please read it before coming.
 It is designed to address many of the issues that come up at your child’s age such as safety, nutrition and development.
 We want to address all your questions and concerns so if there a lot, we may sometimes finish a visit over the telephone.
 We appreciate your understanding!

 - We ask that only one caretaker arrive with each patient.
 Please wear a mask to your visit and have a mask on all children over 2 years old.

-Is it ok to bring siblings to the office for the appointment?
+Is it okay to bring siblings to the office for the appointment?